lgpdevtools/sraX/README.md

 __NOTE:__ The bash script '`install.sh`' is provided, in order to confirm the existence of these dependencies in your computer.
 If any of them would be missing, the bash script will guide you for a proper installation.

-To successfully install sraX, please see the details provided below.
+To successfully install **sraX**, please see the details provided below.
 If you encounter an issue during the process, please contact your local system administrator.
 If you encounter a bug please log it [here](https://github.com/lgpdevtools/sraX/issues) or email me at lgpanunzi@gmail.com

 Open a bash terminal and clone the repository:
 ```